openMSX/openMSX/doc/dingux-readme.txt

 because you want to emulate the exact MSX model you had years ago, you have to install those yourself.
-Please read this for more info: http://openmsx.sourceforge.net/manual/setup.html#systemroms
+Please read this for more info: http://openmsx.sourceforge.net/manual/setup.html#systemroms As mentioned before, currently it's wise to include only those system ROMs you really need.
+Better not install large ones either (e.g. the MoonSound ROM), unless you don't care about very long start up times.

 Using openMSX
 -------------